ggolish/EigenvalueMethods/README.md

 ## Jacobi Method

-The Jacobi method is an iterative method that can be used to find all eigenvalues and corresponding eigenvecotrs of a Hermitian matrix.
+The Jacobi method is an iterative method that can be used to find all eigenvalues and corresponding eigenvectors of a Hermitian matrix.
 It is based on the fact that orthogonal transformations on such a matrix do not change its eigenvalues, and hence these transformations can be iteratvely made in order to transform the